KamranDjourshari24/490DataTool/README.md

 https://team-go-green.herokuapp.com/

 ## Features for Future Development
-* Accounts can be made but this should be for demonstration purposes ONLY.
+* Accounts can be made and logged in to but this should be for demonstration purposes ONLY.
 There is no security on the accounts and passwords would be very easy to find.
 Implementing proper account security should be prioritized before distributing the website
 * It would be best to replace the Access Token with a new personal one to ensure full access to the map.
 Here is detailed information on how to create the Access Token.
 After the token is created, go into the file data-script.js file within the Data Tool folder in the Client folder, and replace the value for the variable ‘accessToken’ within the quotes on line 1 with the new access token created.
 This allows for total customization of the map as well as you now have full access to the map.
 * There is currently no zoning information.
 A feature on the map that lines out each agricultural zone in Prince George’s county and lists what is allowed in each zone would make the website more robust
 * The images on the website are currently placeholders as we do not have a server to host images that are uploaded by users.
 In the future, there should be a way for users to upload their own images on to the website
 * Currently, the database is hosted on the free Ignite tier of ClearDB.
 This has limitations in both size and speed.
 Once the database starts nearing the size cap for the tier, it may slow down, causing the website to slow down, and may even prevent you from inputting more data.
 Should this problem occur, the DB can be migrated to some other server.
 * The database itself is not very secure
+* The website is not completely optimized for mobile.
+It works fine as it is right now but there may be some weird formatting in some spots.
+These should be fixed in order to enhance the mobile user experience.

 ## Developer Manual